 Our physicians will determine which type you have and will tailor a treatment plan specifically to you and your needs.

 It’s not always clear why some cells become myeloma cells; however, some risk factors include medical history, race, age and gender.
 Other risk factors are obesity and radiation or exposure to certain kinds of chemicals such as pesticides, fertilizers and Agent Orange.

 Myeloma Signs and Symptoms

-In the early stages of myeloma, some patients have no signs or symptoms.
-Some physicians refer to the acronym, CRAB, to describe symptoms of myeloma:
+In the early stages, some patients have no signs or symptoms.
+Some physicians refer to the acronym, CRAB, to describe symptoms:

 - C – Calcium elevation

 - R – Renal insufficiency